November 11, 2019

 “We are trained, almost innately, to be scared of fire and to keep away from it.
 That is why walking through a pathway of fire is a powerful expression of moving beyond one’s fears.
 Walking over any hot surface does encompass some risks, but it has been done safely for centuries, and when administered properly can have enormous value as a reminder of what we are truly capable of.
 And again, it’s not some magical mind-over-matter process.
 As I tell people in our events… anyone can walk on fire!
 Anyone can also be up at 5am, excited about their life!
 Anyone can start their day with a killer workout!
 Anyone can find a way to master a craft and find meaning in their work!
 Anyone can have a passionate and loving relationship!
 Anyone can, but… few people do!
 What people can do is amazing… what they will do is too often disappointing.”

-We prepare our participants to successfully walk over the fire, following these four guiding principles:
+We prepare our participants to successfully walk over the fire by guiding and instructing them on how to follow these four principles:

 1. You must be in a peak “state.”